 Unemployment Rate in Brazil averaged 10.45 percent from 2012 until 2021, reaching an all time high of 14.70 percent in March of 2021 and a record low of 6.20 percent in December of 2013.
 This page provides the latest reported value for - Brazil Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Unemployment Rate in Brazil is expected to be 11.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Brazil to stand at 11.60 in 12 months time.
-In the long-term, the Brazil Unemployment Rate is projected to trend around 11.60 percent in 2020, according to our econometric models.
+Unemployment Rate in Brazil is expected to be 12.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Unemployment Rate is projected to trend around 12.40 percent in 2022 and 11.00 percent in 2023, according to our econometric models.